oracle-cne/ocne/doc/manpages/ocne-application.md

     depends on the style of application served by the target catalog.
 In general, it will be a set of Helm values.

+-t, --timeout <timeout duration>
+    time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)

+-w, --wait
+    if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
+    It will wait for as long as --timeout

+-j, --wait-for-jobs
+    if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
+It will wait for as long as --timeout

 `template` [OPTIONS]...
   Generate a documented template containing all configuration options available for a particular application.
 The format of the template is depends on the